The Center for Independent Living (CIL)

 - Information and Referral – allows consumers to use network of resources and partners to support them in everyday living.
 The CIL can assist with information about who to contact in areas such as; housing, advocacy, transportation, employment and assistive technology.
 Among many others.

 - Skills Training – provide by the CIL to assist a person in achieving their independent living goals.
 Examples might be money management, basic computer skills, cooking, how to use public transit, resume building, etc.

 - Peer Support – is one-on-one or group interaction where individuals with a disability are supported and empowered by someone with a similar life experience.

-- Transition – covers most major life changes, such as youth with disabilities moving from high school to college or form education tot eh workforce; moving out of nursing home into community-based living, changing jobs, moving homes.
+- Transition – covers most major life changes, such as youth with disabilities moving from high school to college or from education to the workforce; moving out of a nursing home into community-based living, changing jobs, moving homes.
 The CIL can provide support in these times of big changes to make the transition as successful as possible.